CyclistsHub is supported by its readers. We may receive a commission if you buy products using our links (learn more).

 In this section, I ask Artur about his riding experience and how he compares R11 with YOELEO R12 and other bikes.

-How does the R11 differ from R12 in terms of riding experience?
+How does the R11 differ from the R12 in terms of riding experience?

 It is hard to compare them because I think it depends on individual aspects.
 R11 geometry suits me way much better (it’s less aggressive).
 Maybe it feels a little bit stiffer, but the difference is small.